QIICR/DICOM4QI/docs/results/tr/mitk.md

 ## 3. **Write tasks**

-* Datasets are available in the "MITK" folder of the [2017 Results Dropbox folder](https://www.dropbox.com/sh/i1scpqdxf8kmqqq/AABAZNT7tRAWrklYgtr7JNgia/TR?dl=0&subfolder_nav_tracking=1).
+* Datasets are available in the "MITK" folder of the [Results Dropbox folder](https://www.dropbox.com/sh/i1scpqdxf8kmqqq/AABAZNT7tRAWrklYgtr7JNgia/TR?dl=0&subfolder_nav_tracking=1).

 ### Results of validation using `dciodvfy`